msawatzky75/discord-bot-js/README.md

    $ cp .env.default .env
    ```

-1. Add ide helpers to your workspace:
+1. Install package dependencies:

    ```
-   $ yarn dlx @yarnpkg/sdks vscode
+   $ npm install
    ```

-1. Build the bot using this command:
+1. Build the bot using:

    ```
-   $ yarn build
+   $ npm run build
    ```

 1. You're done!
-You can run the bot with
+You can now run the bot:

    ```
-   $ yarn start
+   $ npm run start
    ```

 ### Using Docker